vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

     git add -u tests/

-## Commit all files, detecting files that were renamed
+### Add all files, detecting file renames and deletes

 Git expects you to tell it when you rename or delete files.
 You can ask Git to prepare the whole set of changes you have to be committed, including adding,